Zuwairanajma/To-do-List_Testing/README.md

 > npx hint .
 > npx stylelint "**/*.{css,scss}"
+> npx eslint .
+> npm start

 ### Deployment

-You can deploy this project adding new lines of code to index.html and styles.css files.
+You can deploy this project using github pages or other hosting sites like netlify.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>